egoist/nwjs/README.md

 $ env http_proxy=http://127.0.0.1:8787 nw install 0.13.0-beta5
 ```

-For all available versions to install please visit http://dl.nwjs.io/
+For all available versions to install please use `nw ls-remote`

 _Tested on Windows 7(32), Windows 10(32), Ubuntu 14.04(32), OSX El Capitan (64)._